n2noon/inori/CONFIGURATION.md

   - The host and port to check for mpd.
 Alternatively you can set the `MPD_HOST` and `MPD_PORT` environment variables.
 Note that the configuration option currently has precedence.
+- `seek_seconds`
+  - Type: 64-bit integer
+  - Default: 5
+  - The time in seconds to seek by when using the `seek` and `seek_backwards` command

 ## Keybindings